 Our work also contributes to the rapidly growing economics literature on the measurement, drivers, and stability of risk preferences.
-Economists typically treat preferences as strictly stable; however, recent evidence shows that risk preferences respond to events such as financial shocks (Cohn et al. 2015; Paravisini, Rappoport, and Ravina 2017; Guiso, Sapienza, and Zingales 2018) and trauma (Callen et al. 2014; Cameron and Shah 2015; Hanaoka, Shigeoka, and Watanabe 2018).
-Moreover, Decker and Schmitz (2016) use the same data set we do and show that physical health shocks increase stated risk aversion.
+Economists typically treat preferences as strictly stable; however, recent evidence shows that risk preferences respond to events such as financial shocks (Cohn et al. 2015; Paravisini et al. 2017; Guiso et al. 2018) and trauma (Callen et al. 2014; Cameron and Shah 2015; Hanaoka et al. 2018).
+Moreover, Decker and

+Schmitz (2016) use the same dataset we do to show that physical health shocks increase stated risk aversion.
 Mental well-being is a potentially key source of heterogeneity in risk attitudes.
-The most closely related studies to ours are Chung et al. (2017) and Bayer et al. (2019), who explore how risk preferences differ for those who are depressed and those who are mentally well in small clinical samples, and Li, Richter, and Steinorth (2021), who study how mental health shocks affect general willingness to take risks.
+The most closely related studies to ours are Chung et al. (2017) and Bayer et al. (2019) who explore how risk preferences differ for the depressed and the mentally-well in small clinical samples, and Li et al. (2019) who study how mental health shocks affect general willingness to take risks.
 In contrast, we utilize a large representative sample and consider not only a range of risk preferences, but also risk-taking behaviors and the mechanisms that link depression to those behaviors.
-Evidence of a relationship between depression and risk preferences lends support to neuroeconomic and behavioral economic models in which people's decisionmaking ability and opportunity sets are constrained by their cognitive, emotional, and physiological functioning.
-More importantly, knowing how episodes of depression shape attitudes towards risk and risk-taking behavior would be extremely valuable in moving economists towards a deeper understanding of the way that human behavior is influenced not only by incentives and constraints, but also by the broader decision environment (see Schildberg-Hörisch 2018).
+Evidence of a relationship between depression and risk preferences lends support to neuroeconomic and behavioral economic models in which people's decision-making ability and opportunity sets are constrained by their cognitive, emotional, and physiological functioning.
+More importantly, knowing how attitudes towards risk and risk-taking behavior are shaped by episodes of depression would be extremely valuable in moving economists towards a deeper understanding of the way that human behavior is influenced not only by incentives and constraints, but also by the broader decision environment (see Schildberg-Hörisch 2018).

 We proceed as follows.
-First, we provide new evidence that depression is associated with disparity in stated-but not (robustly) behavioral-risk attitudes and with risktaking behavior in ways that are domain-specific.
-Those who are depressive are more willing to, and do, take more health risks, for example, while the opposite is true for social risk-taking.
+First, we provide new evidence that depression is associated with disparity in stated - but not (robustly) behavioral - risk attitudes and with risk-taking behavior in ways that are domain-specific.
+The depressive are more willing to, and do, take more health risks, for example, while the opposite is true for social risk-taking.
 In the absence of exogenous variation in depression, these effects cannot be interpreted causally; they are informative in characterizing those who are depressed.
 Second, we develop a conceptual framework informed by psychological research on depression and rooted in both neoclassical and behavioral economic theory to identify potential explanations for domain-specific differences in the willingness to take risks.
 Finally, we conduct empirical tests using detailed measures of both behavioral traits and risk-taking behavior.
-We find that gaps in risk-taking behavior are largely due to disparities in behavioral traits like locus of control, optimism, and trust.
+We find that gaps in risk-taking behavior are largely due to disparities in behavioral traits like locus of control, optimism and trust.
 Differences in financial risk-taking are largely due to locus of control, while disparities in trust are important in social risk-taking.
-Our mediators explain about half the depression-gap in health behaviors, and there is no consistent pattern in the relative importance of mediators.
+Our mediators explain about half the depression-gap in health behaviors and there is no consistent pattern in the relative importance of mediators.
 We find that there is no overarching tendency for those who are depressive to engage in either more or less risk-taking.
 Rather, the decision-making context matters in ways that largely align with our theoretical expectations.